 You might not expect this to be the case, since Wi-Fi is a necessity in many households and, unlike gas or electricity, the cost doesn’t change depending on how much of it you use each month.
 However, it’s likely that you’re paying for more bandwidth than you actually need, especially if you’ve ever been tempted to upgrade to a flashier, faster service.

 Figuring out how much bandwidth you need isn’t as complicated as it sounds — at least, it’s not thanks to this very handy worksheet from Money Crashers.
 Just tally up the number of each type of device you have in your home, and the worksheet will supply how many Mbps you should allot for each!
+Click here to get a customizable plan and bandwidth depending on what your family needs.

 Especially if you work from home and can’t afford to risk internet slow-downs or spotty video call connections, it can be tempting to upgrade anyway, just for the peace of mind.
 If that’s a concern, read through the rest of the guide to get a better understanding of exactly how much of a cushion you need to tack onto your internet speeds to feel comfortable.
 You’re likely to find it’s still not as much as your internet company claims!